mral-cmu/assignment4-handout/README.md

 ```
 python explore_test.py -planner_type frontier -env maze-like
 ```
-You might observe the robot getting "stuck" (if not for `maze-like` environment, one of the other environments).
-While performance gains can be achieved with a more complicated motion pritimives design or hierarchical methods, here we will use an information-theoretic exploration method to improve the exploration performance further without changing any other parameters involved in exploration.

 ## 4. Information-Theoretic Exploration
 In frontier-based exploration, intuitively, the robot is "pushing" the "boundary" (frontier) of the unknown and free space.
 However, it does not reason about what it might gain beyond the boundary.
+To improve the performance further, we will not incorporate "information gain" as a "utility" of the frontier.

+Take a look at the class `MIPlanner`.
+You will notice that (1) it is derived from the `FrontierPlanner` class and (2) it takes the sensor object as an additional argument to the constructor.
+The sensor model is required to compute information that a potential observation at the frontier location may provide about the map.
+In the simplest implementation, if we assume a perfect sensor, this value corresponds to the total entropy of the cells overlapping the observation.

 ## 5. Multi-Robot Exploration
 In this section we implement a Sequential Greedy Assignment (SGA) strategy for exploration using three robots.